 “I’m not a soldier who is prepared to fall in the battle, I will die with my boots on, I will die for what I believe in.”

 The Youth League said its top leadership would meet Sunday to discuss the decision, with a press conference expected on Monday.

 But within the ANC, Malema appears increasingly isolated.

 A party disciplinary hearing in November suspended him for five years, after finding him guilty of provoking divisions in the ANC and tarnishing its image.

 An appeals panel in February upheld his conviction, but allowed him a new hearing to argue for a lesser sentence.

-In the meantime, he kept up his campaign against Zuma at rallies across the country and made thinly veiled threats to turn the nation’s youth against the ANC, which was once led by South Africa’s elder statesman Nelson Mandela.
+In the meantime, he kept up his campaign against Zuma at rallies across the country and made thinly veiled threats to turn the nation’s youth against the ANC, the party of South Africa’s elder statesman Nelson Mandela.

 The disciplinary panel’s scathing decision Wednesday said Malema’s threats were “tantamount to holding the ANC to ransom”.